 Will You Have to Pay Taxes on Your Car Accident Lawsuit Loan?

 One of the top questions car accident victims have when seeking legal funding is whether they will need to pay taxes on their pre-settlement funds.
 The answer varies depending on how you spend your legal funding.

-If you are using your pre-settlement loan to cover your regular expenses, you will not need to pay taxes on them.
+If you use your pre-settlement loan to cover your regular expenses, you will not need to pay taxes.
 However, if you use your legal funds to invest, you may be required to report additional earnings and returns as part of your income tax return.